Was Your Child Injured At School Or Day Care Or While Playing Sports?

-Children spend more of their waking hours at school than they do at home, so it’s no surprise that thousands of accidents occur every year.
+Children spend more of their waking hours at school than they do at home, so it’s no surprise that thousands of accidents occur at school every year.
 Most are minor, but sometimes, a child can be seriously injured.
-When these injuries occur, parents often wonder who is responsible, and what they can do to get compensation for the medical bills, lost time at work, emotional distress, and other costs created by what happened.
+When these injuries occur, parents often wonder who is responsible and what they can do to get compensation for the medical bills, lost time at work, emotional distress and other costs created by what happened.

-If you suspect your child was hurt by poor supervision at school, or is being abused while at daycare, please call (425) 228-3860 immediately to schedule a free consultation with a personal injury lawyer at Pendergast Law.
+If you suspect that your child was hurt by poor supervision at school or is being abused while at day care, please call 888-539-9211 immediately to schedule a free consultation with one of our personal injury lawyers at Pendergast Law Personal Injury Lawyers.

-From the time they leave home in the morning to the time they get back in the afternoon, there are a number of things that can injure a child.
-Some of the most common dangers are:
+From the time a child leaves home in the morning to the time they get back in the afternoon, there are a number of things that can injure them.
+Some of the most common dangers are accidents involving:

-- Classroom accidents, particularly in gym or physical education
+- Classrooms, particularly during gym or physical education classes

 - Shaken baby syndrome

 - Sexual abuse